istio/istio.io/content/docs/reference/config/authorization/constraints-and-properties/index.md

 weight: 10
 ---

-This page lists the supported keys and value formats that could be used in Constraints and Properties.
+This section contains the supported keys and value formats you can use as constraints and properties in the service roles and service role bindings configuration objects.
-Constraints and Properties are extra conditions that could be used in `ServiceRole` and `ServiceRoleBinding` to specify detailed access control requirements.
+Constraints and properties are extra conditions you can add as fields in configuration objects with a `kind:` value of `ServiceRole` and `ServiceRoleBinding` to specify detailed access control requirements.

-Specifically, `Constraints` are used to specify additional custom constraints in the `AccessRule` of a `ServiceRole` and `Properties` are used to specify additional custom properties in the `Subject` of a `ServiceRoleBinding`
+Specifically, constraints are used to specify extra conditions in the access rule field of a service role and properties are used to specify extra conditions in the subject field of a service role binding.

-* For service using HTTP protocol, all keys listed in this page are supported
+All keys listed in this page are supported for HTTP protocol and only only part of them are supported for plain TCP protocol.

-* For service using plain TCP protocol, only part of the keys are supported, use of unsupported keys will result the whole policy to be ignored
-* Unsupported keys and values will be silently ignored
+> {{< warning_icon >}} Unsupported keys and values will be ignored silently.

-For more information, please refer to [authorization concept page](/docs/concepts/security/#authorization).
+For more information, refer to [authorization concept page](/docs/concepts/security/#authorization).

-## Available Constraints
+## Supported Constraints

-The following table lists the currently supported keys in Constraints.
+The following table lists the currently supported keys for the `constraints` field:

 | Name | Description | Supported for TCP services | Key Example | Values Example |
 |------|-------------|----------------------------|-------------|----------------|